ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 A Value class must also implement the `Ibexa\Contracts\Core\FieldType\Value` interface.
 To match the `FieldType\Value` interface, you need to implement `__toString()` method.
 You also need to add getters and setters for `x` and `y` properties.
-This class will represent the point 2D.
+This class represents the point 2D.

 The final code should look like this: